googleinterns/server-side-identity/README.md

 git clone https://github.com/sotremba/server-side-identity.git
 ~~~

-To download the necessary dependencies for this library, cd into the server side identity directory and execute the following command:
+To download the necessary dependencies for this library, cd into the server-side identity directory and execute the following command:
 ~~~
 pip install -r requirements.txt
 ~~~